Clemapfel/mousetrap/docs/04_widgets.md

 Another of `Window`s signals,  `activate_focused_widget` is emitted when the widget that currently *holds input focus* is activated.
 We will learn what input focus is in the [chapter on event handling](05_events.md), for now, simply note that this signal exists.

-Lastly, we have signal `close_request`, which requries some explanation.
+Lastly, we have signal `close_request`, which requires some explanation.

 ### Close Request

-When the window manager, which is the part of the users operating system that deals with window layout and lifetime, request a window to close, the window does not immediately close.
+When the window manager, which is the part of the user's operating system that deals with window layout and lifetime, request a window to close, the window does not immediately close.
 Instead, `Window` emits `close_request`, which we can connect to.
 This signal can be conceptualized as the window asking "should I really close right now?".
 If no signal handler is connected, the window does, which is the default behavior.
 If we do connect a signal handler, we can not only trigger custom behavior, but we can also **prevent closing of the window**.

 We recall the signature of `close_request` to be `(Window*, (Data_t)) -> WindowCloseRequestResult`.
 This return type, \a{WindowCloseRequestResult} is an enum with two values `ALLOW_CLOSE` and `PREVENT_CLOSE`.
 Depending on which of the two is returned, the window does or does close when requested.